privy-open-source/design-system/src/components/tour/index.md

     text  : 'This is text',
     image : 'https://picsum.photos/400/225',
   })
-  // It can also write like this (shortcut) .dialog('#sample', 'This is text', 'This is title', 'https://picsum.photos/400/225')
+  // It can also write like this (Shorthand) .dialog('#sample', 'This is text', 'This is title', 'https://picsum.photos/400/225')
 ```